WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Starting the data paper outline.
-* Finish Wider audiences chapter and merged into the book - still needs social media sections adding, formatting checking and ading refs and other links.
+* Finish Wider audiences chapter and merge into the book - still needs social media sections adding, formatting checking and adding refs and other links.

 #### Where do you need help from Kirstie?